intel/rohd/README.md

 ### Chisel

-Chisel is a domain specific language (DSL) built on top of <a href="https://www.scala-lang.org/">Scala</a>, which is built on top of the Java virtual machine (JVM).
+Chisel is a domain specific language (DSL) built on top of [Scala](https://www.scala-lang.org/), which is built on top of the Java virtual machine (JVM).
 The goals of Chisel are somewhat aligned with the goals of ROHD.
 Chisel can also convert to SystemVerilog.

 - The syntax of Scala (and thus Chisel) is probably less familiar-feeling to most hardware engineers, and it can be more verbose than ROHD with Dart.
 - Scala and the JVM are arguably less user friendly to debug than Dart code.